AurelienFT/default-conversion-rs/README.md

 `IntoDefault` is the main derive macro to invoke the from implementation.
 `IntoStruct` the attribute proc macro to define the type in which we want to implement the conversion. `#[IntoStruct(TYPE_OF_STRUCT)]`

+## Supported features:

+- Conversion with primitive types.
+- Conversion with complex types.
+- Auto convert to Option or Object as needed.

+## Things to add:

+- Examples
+- Better tests
+- Vectors